GDL Incubator Lab (10th Lab): from 16 to 19 June 2019, Accra

 In Accra, participants learned about the challenge of collaboration from various local institutions – i.e. the African Parliamentarians Network Against Corruption (APNAC) and Impact Hub Accra – and experts who shared their experiences.
 Splitting up into smaller groups, GDL members visited various Accra-based projects – the Centre for Democratic Development and Afrobarometer, National Population Council, SOPODIVA Training Centre and the Street Children Empowerment Foundation – where they gained further insights into certain aspects of the overall challenge.

 Coming together with voices from Ghana, the participants were able to contrast the pan-African perspective with perspectives from other regions in the world.
 Through methods such as storytelling, they built on new narratives to gain access to the topic of the demographic dividend and find new ways of triggering collaborative solutions that can be translated into practical policy.

-During the Impact Lab, which will take place in Berlin from 27 to 30 October, we are hoping to further elaborate ideas and strategies which participants developed in Accra in order to establish sustainable methods to achieve the demographic dividend.
+During the Impact Lab, in Berlin from 27 to 30 October, ideas and strategies which participants developed in Accra in order to establish sustainable methods to achieve the demographic dividend were further elaborated on .
 The whole 2019 curriculum is developed and implemented in partnership with the Federal Foreign Office of the Federal Republic of Germany as its challenge holder.